 As you can see, I use blogs instead of eLearning, for both my online and face-to-face courses.
 In addition to this course blog, you will also each be setting up your own blogs, which you will use to post rough drafts and informal writing.
 I believe that blogs are a tremendous technology that allows writers both to set up their own personal writing space and to share that writing easily with others.
 The sense of audience writers can get from this is invaluable.
 Though this may cause some of you some anxiety (exposing your work-in-progress to the eyes of others), I want to emphasize its potential to create a community of supportive writers.
 Also, looking at the work of others can often be a great way to get both ideas and inspiration for your own writing!
 (If you’ve never blogged before, don’t worry!!
 It’s easy; I’ll provide a short video to show you how to get started, and I’ll be available the first week and later to meet with anyone who wants some face-to-face help.)

 (Note that I will be posting comment but not grades on your blog entries; all final drafts will be turned in on paper or through email.
 I will use the grading feature in eLearning to record grades–checking your grade will be the only reason you should need to sign into eLearning.)

-For more info about the set-up of the course, you can access the syllabus in either online or face-to-face version from the links across the top of the page under the first column titled “Intro”–it will stay there for the whole course, as will major assignments for the class.
+For more info about the set-up of the course, you can access the syllabus from the links across the top of the page under the first column titled “Intro”–it will stay there for the whole course, as will major assignments for the class.
 If you’d like to look or work ahead, check out the assignment links there as well.
-You can find each week’s assignments and deadlines to the right by clicking on the link marked Assignments under your class.
+You can find each week’s assignments and deadlines to the right by clicking on the link marked Assignments.